liamtan28/dactyl/README.md

 10. `@Context` - return whole Oak `RouterContext` object
 11. `@Request` - return whole Oak `Request` object
 12. `@Response` - return whole Oak `Response` object

+13. [Router.ts](https://doc.deno.land/https/deno.land/x/dactyl/Router.ts) - It is recommended that you use the `Application` to bootstrap, but you can use the `Router` class directly.
+This is a superclass of Oak's router, and exposes additional methods for mapping `Controller` definitions onto routes.

 ## Purpose